 BTW I seem to recall reading somewhere that the Santa Ana winds (which are blasts of hot dry desert air funneled through the canyons and onto the southern California coastal plain) can also trigger migraines.

-― never have i been a blue calm sea (collardio gelatinous), Friday, 5 December 2014 03:36 (two years ago) Permalink
+― never have i been a blue calm sea (collardio gelatinous), Friday, 5 December 2014 03:36 (three years ago) Permalink

 Many migraine sufferers in western Canada have similar problems with the chinooks.